vitessio/website/content/en/docs/user-guides/configuration-advanced/external-database-rds.md

 * enforce_gtid_consistency: ON
 * sql_mode: STRICT_TRANS_TABLES,NO_ENGINE_SUBSTITUTION

-## 3. Create an RDS instance
+## 3. Create an RDS cluster and instance

-You will need to crate an RDS instance with the following configuration choices:
+You will need to create an RDS cluster and instance with the following configuration choices:

 * Method: Standard Create
 * Engine Option: MySQL